 As noted previously, fixing the geometric target $(X|D)$ and numerical data $\Lambda$ allows us to replace $\Tsf$ by a substack comprising finitely many cones.
 This replaces $\Acal(\Tsf)$ by an open substack containing the image of $\Punct_\Lambda(\PP^r|H)$.
 This does not affect the calculation of the refined virtual class.
 On this open substack we identify two minimal tropical types

 where each vertex is labelled with its degree.
+Each tropical moduli cone is isomorphic to $\Rplus$, and the puncturing substack corresponds to $\RR_{>0}$.
 These index the irreducible components of $\Vcal(\Tsf)$.

 Since $(\PP^r|H)$ is convex, the logarithmic structure morphism $\Punct_\Lambda(\PP^r|H) \to \Vcal(\Tsf)$ is smooth, and so these irreducible components pull back to the irreducible components of the punctured moduli space.
+In the first case, the general point parametrises a line in $\PP^r$ transverse to $H$, with a $2$-marked rational tail attached at its intersection point with $H$.
+In the second case, the general point parametrises a line in $H$ with a choice of two distinct points on it.
+Both components have dimension $2r-2$.
 The refined virtual class is simply the sum of the fundamental classes of the two components. \end{example}